orangekame3/ghfetch/README.md

 Sleep 10s
 ```

-Almost done!
-You can see the gif image in your img/demo.gif when you trigger the workflows.
+Once set up, triggering the workflow will generate and display the gif image at img/demo.gif in your profile README repository.

-## How to create your profile README
+## Creating a Profile README

-See following GitHub document.
+For creating and managing a profile README, refer to this GitHub documentation:

 [Managing your profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)

-Just add following markdown to your profile README.
+To showcase the gif in your profile README, simply reference the gif from your profile README managing repository:

 ![Alt text](img/image.png)

+See more examples in [my profile README](https://github.com/orangekame3/orangekame3)

 ## License